Introduction

 There you have it, a Rust-friendly binding for your D-Bus service!

-In this chapter, we are going to implement a server with a method “SayHello”, to greet back the calling client.
+In this chapter, we are going to implement a service with a method “SayHello”, to greet back the calling client.

 Taking a service name